 Distribution is a joint effort with Community FoodBank of New Jersey.
 Produce will be distributed on a first come-first served basis.

-Union County, NJ – The Union County Freeholder Board announced the County will hold an emergency drive-up food distribution for Union County residents to aid those affected by the COVID-19 pandemic on Saturday, November 21st, beginning at 9:00 a.m. at the eastern parking lot at the Kean University campus, 1000 Morris Avenue in Union Township.
-Participants should follow signs posted on Morris Avenue to enter the campus.
+Union County, NJ – The Union County Freeholder Board announced the County will hold an emergency drive-up food distribution for Union County residents to aid those affected by the COVID-19 pandemic on Saturday, September 12th, beginning at 9 a.m. at Kean University, located at 1000 Morris Avenue, in Union.
+The distribution will take place in the parking lot located at the intersection of North Ave. and Morris Ave.
 The food distribution will be first-come, first-served and no registration is required.

-The food distribution is being sponsored by Union County and Univision and is an ongoing coordinated partnership between the County and the Community FoodBank of New Jersey.
+The food distribution is being sponsored and coordinated by the County of Union and the Community FoodBank of New Jersey.

 Residents who wish to pick up food must arrive in a car; walk-ups will not be accommodated.

 Upon arrival, each driver will have to present identification with their name and address and indicate how many people reside in their household.
 Recipients will receive an emergency box of non-perishable items and fresh produce, with enough to sustain a family for several days.
 Please note that only one box of food will be provided per vehicle.
 This event will take place, rain or shine.